Officer fatally shot while serving warrant in Milwaukee

 - Federal prosecutors subpoena Trump's inaugural committee

-Milwaukee Mayor Tom Barrett said at an afternoon news conference that the officer’s name would not immediately be released, pending notification of relatives.
-Barrett said the officer’s wife had been notified.
+“I am filled with sorrow over this needless loss and at the same time I am filled with anger at the individual who took the life of this police officer,” Barrett said.

-The mayor said he was “filled with sorrow for this senseless loss.”
+Numerous officers gathered at the hospital and Milwaukee police were planning a procession from the hospital to the medical examiner’s office downtown.

-The officer’s death comes six months after another Milwaukee officer, Michael Michalski, was fatally shot while trying to arrest a convicted felon wanted on drug and domestic violence offenses.
+Six months ago, Officer Michael Michalski was fatally shot while trying to arrest a convicted felon wanted on drug and domestic violence offenses.